queue-bus/node-queue-bus/readme.md

 - Scheduler
 - Worker

 The publishing application sends an event (`bus.publish()`).
-This event is entered into an `incomming` resue queue.
+This event is entered into an `incomming` resque queue.
 The Driver then inspects `subscriptions` and sends the event over to queues for application which have registered interest in the event.
 Then, finally, workers for those events consume the jobs in a normal resque way.
 You can also delay a publication `bus.publishAt()`, and in that case, a Scheduler is required to coordinate.
 To learn more about the worker, [visit the node-resque](https://github.com/taskrabbit/node-resque) project.

 ## Subscribing and Publishing.